 ** Make sure the most active bidders get preferred seating.
-You might also offer them complimentary early admission.
+You might also offer them complimentary early or VIP considerations and admission.

 ** Hire an auctioneer with experience doing fundraising auctions.
 Get names and contact information from other non-profits that have held successful charity auctions.
 Fundraisers are not like ordinary auctions where you want to move merchandise as fast as possible to bidders looking for bargains.
-They're conducted very differently and the right auctioneers know how to do that.
-A skilled charity fundraiser auctioneer can make a huge difference in the auction's bottom line.
+They're conducted very differently and experienced specialty auctioneers know how to do that.
+A skilled charity fundraiser auctioneer can make a huge difference in an auction's bottom line.

-** Make sure the auctioneer has notes describing each work of art and listing significant accomplishments of the artist who created it.
+** Make sure the auctioneer has concise notes describing each work of art and listing significant accomplishments of the artist who created it.
 Well-described art sells for more money than poorly described art.
 Keep the description and build-up brief however, and don't drone on to the point where you begin to lose bidders' attention.

 ** Display each piece of art as prominently as possible and with sufficient space between each piece.
 The better the art looks in its surroundings, the higher bidders tend to bid.
 This is especially true for live auction items.
-Use quality easels, white gloves, white walls, well-spaced partitions, table skirts, pedestals, pinpoint spotlights, and whatever other embellishments you have on hand to enhance the dramatic impact of the art.
+Use quality easels, white gloves, clean white walls, well-spaced partitions, table skirts, pedestals, professional lighting, and whatever other embellishments you have on hand to enhance the dramatic impact of the art.

 (art by Freddy Chandra)